Ross-mc/Workout-weekly/README.md

 ## User Story

 AS a busy worker who likes to keep fit
-I WANT an application that finds and schedules exercise for me SO THAT I keep my fitness levels high and maintain a productive work day
+I WANT an application that finds and schedules exercise for me
+SO THAT I keep my fitness levels high and maintain a productive work day

+## Technology

+- Node.js / Express.js
+- Seqeulize / MySQL
+- Google API
+- TDD with Jest.js
+- ESLint / Travis CI
+- Moment.js
+- Passport / Bcrypt
+- Axios

 ## License